 Thu - AM and PM

-Assessment MethodsA variety of assessment methods may be used to demonstrate the student's competence.
-At the commencement of each unit, you will be given an outline of what is to be covered and how the unit will be assessed.
-Assessment methods may include practical application and demonstration of skills, oral presentations, written assignments, tests and projects, work based projects, case studies, and log books.
+Assessment MethodsA variety of assessment methods may be used to demonstrate your competence in this qualification.
+At the commencement of each unit, you will be given an outline of what is to be covered and how the unit will be assessed and methods may include practical application and demonstration of skills, oral presentations, written assignments, tests and projects, work based projects, case studies, and log books

-MaterialsList of safety equipment and books that need to be purchased by students will be distributed to students early in the course.
-All apprentices are required to attend with steel capped safety boots, safety glasses, ear muffs and an 8m measuring tape.
+MaterialsList of safety equipment and books that you will need will be distributed early in the course.
+All apprentices are required to attend with steel capped safety boots, safety glasses, ear muffs and an 8m measuring tape

-Pathways to further studyThese qualifications may lead to further study with the Certificate IV in Landscape Design or other streams, or into the Diploma of Applied Horticultural Science or other streams.
+Pathways to further studyThese qualifications may lead to further study with the 22331VIC Certificate IV in Landscape Design or other streams

 Units Of Study